ChaoticBlack/my_generative_art/Overlapping circles/README.md

 - The curves are deliberately not smooth.
 Gives it a raw feeling that i like.
 - Notice how no circle has its center hidden behind another circle.
 Its subtle but it adds character and order to an otherwise fairly random sketch.

+In version 2, added another subtlety that the colour of a circle will never be same as its closest neighbour.
+This looks really cool when there is a circle entirely inside another circle.

 suggest some colour combinations if you will.

 ### Outputs